 - Install the Kinector.py Blender add-on

-- Rename that human model to kinector
+- Move that model to kinector slot 1

 - Click "Start" in the Kinector add-on and have fun

 - Enable auto-keyframing and hit Alt-a to record all the fun